What's in Brewch

 When compared to a juice concentrate, a Brewch Flavor concentrate just contains the flavoring molecules and enough liquid for them to mix with.
 You get the same or better flavor profile, and none of the extra variables like sugars, water and pulps.
 The quality is controlled in each batch to make it the same flavor and potency every time.

-What’s the difference between “Natural Flavor” and “Organic Flavor”
+What’s the difference between “Natural Flavor” and “Organic Flavor” labels

 Sometimes there is no difference, and it’s just paperwork.
 Not every flavoring compound can be made from an organic sources because there is not an organic source with the proper pedigree available.
 For example, it might be easy to source organic lemon and lavender compounds from farms in the United States, but not possible to find an organic passion fruit with the same organic services verification from Brazil.
+For a flavoring concentrate to be called "Organic" it must have at least 95% of ingredients from an organic compliant source.

-Organic flavors are a subset of natural flavors that are made the same way, but from ingredients that have the proper paperwork.
+TLDR: Organic flavors are a subset of natural flavors that are made the same way, but from ingredients that have the proper paperwork.

 What does “With Other Natural Flavors” (WONF) mean?